elahe-mp/ase25-assignment04-elahemahmoodpourgilavaei/README.md

 ## Notes

 - This is a prototype implementation using in-memory storage
-- The demo includes sample data and demonstrates the complete ordering workflow
+- The application includes sample meals and demonstrates the complete ordering workflow
+- Orders are persisted in memory to prevent data loss (NFR3)